Long Term Disability Insurance Attorneys Serving Washington Residents

 - Obtain all records missing from your original claim to submit to the adjuster.

 - File an administrative appeal that will outline our reason for filing and why we believe you deserve LTD benefits.

 - Ensure prompt payment of benefits if the insurance company approves the request.

 Choose Abell and Capitan Law to Help You with Your LTD Claim

-If you need help filing a claim for long term disability benefits, negotiating a settlement, or appealing a denial, you should contact the Washington long term disability insurance attorneys from Abell and Capitan Law immediately.
+If you live in Washington and you need help filing a claim for long term disability benefits, negotiating a settlement, or appealing a denial, you should contact the long term disability insurance attorneys from Abell and Capitan Law immediately.
 We understand the importance of receiving benefit payments promptly.
 You can’t work and might be struggling to pay for your treatment.
 We’ll work hard to ensure the insurance company pays you the money they owe you.